jQuery API

 If .index() is called on a collection of elements and a DOM element or jQuery object is passed in, .index() returns an integer indicating the position of the passed element relative to the original collection.

-If a selector string is passed as an argument, .index() returns an integer indicating the position of the original element relative to the elements matched by the selector.
+If a selector string is passed as an argument, .index() returns an integer indicating the position of the first element within the jQuery object relative to the elements matched by the selector.
 If the element is not found, .index() will return -1.

 Detail